UiPath-Project3-1/uipath-automation-6/Documentation/README.md

 ## Getting Started
 To Clone: `git clone https://github.com/UiPath-Project3-1/uipath-automation-6.git`
+- You will need a valid GitHub account for the robot to login to and create the organization with.
 - You will need an **xlsx** file which contains two columns with the headers *Username* and *IsOwner*.
-The values in the *Username* column should only be the username a persons Github account, not their URL.
+The values in the *Username* column should only be the username for a person's Github account, not their URL.
 As for the *IsOwner* column, indicate whether or not that user is an owner of your organization by using the values **TRUE** or **FALSE**.

 ## Usage
 - To run this project from UiPath Studio, follow these steps: